iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 User Story 38, All Merchants fulfill items on an order

-When all items in an order have been "fulfilled" by their merchants The order status changes from "pending" to "complete"
+When all items in an order have been "fulfilled" by their merchants The order status changes from "pending" to "shipped"
 ```

 ---